CICE-Consortium/CICE/CONTRIBUTING.md

 The required level of testing is described briefly on the [About-Us wiki][req-testing], and more in depth in the [Testing CICE][doc-testing] section of the model documentation.
 A detailed walk-through is available at [End-To-End Testing Procedure][end-to-end].

-PR's introducing new feature should have corresponding tests added the the [base_suite](configuration/scripts/tests/base_suite.ts).
+PR's introducing new feature should have corresponding tests added to the [base_suite](configuration/scripts/tests/base_suite.ts).

 [req-testing]: https://github.com/CICE-Consortium/About-Us/wiki/Software-Development-Practices#required-testing
 [doc-testing]: https://cice-consortium-cice.readthedocs.io/en/master/user_guide/ug_testing.html